jpswade/jpswade.github.io/_drafts/journey-to-dev-ops-phoenix-project.md

 That includes laying the foundations to make DevOps possible, such as monitoring and alerting, deployment pipelines, continuous integration, infrastructure as code, auto scaling/healing, performance metrics, blue/green releases.
 But DevOps isn’t just a toolchain, it’s a change in culture.

 I really wanted to understand what it takes to "be DevOps".
 What does that look like?

-The Phoenix Project goes some way to explaining what those qualities are.
+There's a book that goes some way to explaining what those qualities are.

 <!--more-->

 The Phoenix Project is an interesting read for anyone interested in leading a development team.
 It's a fictional story about a company's journey to DevOps.

-Here's a few “highlights” and “lowlights” that I have picked out of this book...
+I've compiled a few “highlights” and “lowlights” that interested me...

 - “It’s a pretty clunky and manual process.
 It works most of the time…” [referring to the payroll system]
 - “Now, I’m starting to realize that my primary managers seem to be at war with each other as well.
 What will it take for us to get along?”